quay/dba-operator/README.md

 1. Generate and add credentials for accessing the database from this migration version
   1. Write secret containing the password that was generated

+### Hints

+The following are desired scenarios that we aim to be able to detect via hints and running database metadata.

+1. Applying a blocking index creation to a table that is large
+1. Applying a blocking index creation to a table that has heavy writes
+1. Adding a column to a table that is large
+1. Adding a column to a table that has heavy writes
+1. Adding a constraint to a column on a table that is large
+1. Adding a constraint to a column on a table that has heavy writes
+1. Making a column non-null when the database existing nulls
+1. Adding a non-null column without providing a server default on a table that already has data

 ### FAQs

 #### Why report success or failure to prometheus when the job status has that information already?